houstondatavis/data-jam-january-2024/README.md

 1. Continue to get results longitudinally
 1. Find the courses geo data (geojson, shp or whatever format available) over time to visualize
-1. Subset in some way to scrape some results for point times from rtrt to do a timelapse visualization
+1. Subset in some way to scrape some results for point times from rtrt or use individual results link to do a timelapse visualization
 1. Augment with bike racers "Crash the Course" data
 1. Get data details for [legacy runners](http://www.houstonresults.com/legacyrunners)